 £900,000 purchase: £0 + 6% on £175,000 + 7.5% on £350,000 + 10% on £150,000 = £10,500 + £26,250 + £15,000 = £51,750.

-For the rate table in depth (with the SDLT and LBTT comparison and the worked-example contrast), see our Welsh LTT main rates and bands page.
+To see the rate table set against the SDLT and LBTT equivalents, with the worked-example contrast, read our Welsh LTT main rates and bands page.

 Higher residential rates (additional-property purchases)

-Where the buyer (or any joint buyer) owns another dwelling worth £40,000 or more anywhere in the world at the effective date, the higher residential rates table applies.
-Critically, Welsh higher rates are a standalone band structure that REPLACES the main rates entirely, not a flat surcharge added on top of main rates.
-This is the single biggest competitor-content drift on Welsh LTT pages.
+If you (or any joint buyer with you) own another dwelling worth £40,000 or more anywhere in the world at the effective date, the higher residential rates table applies.
+The point most people get wrong: Welsh higher rates are a standalone band structure that REPLACES the main rates entirely.
+They are not a flat surcharge added on top of the main rates, so do not calculate them that way.

 The current higher-rate bands, in force from 11 December 2024 after a 1-percentage-point uplift made by the Land Transaction Tax (Tax Bands and Tax Rates) (Wales) (Amendment) Regulations 2024: